 The Marlin & Associates team is comprised of a group of seasoned professionals who have an unrelenting commitment to maximize value for our clients.
-Collectively, the team has advised on more than 200 information and technology transactions in more than 25 countries around the world.
+Collectively, our team has advised on more than 200 financial Technology, Data and Analytics transactions in 27 countries countries around the world.
 Much of the team has been together since shortly after the firm was founded more than a dozen years ago.
 Several M&A partners have held global C-level and senior operating roles in relevant industry sectors.
 This deep operating experience combined with extensive transaction expertise enables Marlin & Associates to provide an unparalleled level of strategic and financial advice to our clients as well as execution capability in nearly every conceivable situation.

 George Beckerman joined Marlin & Associates Holding LLC in 2004 and leads M&A’s office in Washington DC.
 George has advised information and technology companies on strategic direction, acquisitions and divestitures for more than 25 years.
 During that time, his clientele has included a wide range of companies, large and small, US, Canadian and European, that serve professionals in business, finance, legal, academic and government sectors.
 His clients have included global corporations as well as businesses owned by entrepreneurs and financial sponsors.

 George’s success as trusted advisor stems in part from his deep grounding in government as well as the information industries that he serves.
 Prior to his private sector career, George worked at the Federal Aviation Administration, where he supported the Agency’s hijacking prevention and defense readiness operations and developed its first framework for assessing the contribution that aviation makes to the economy of the NY metropolitan area; and then at the US Department of Commerce, where he ran the Department’s counter-terrorism programs, helped to manage its business lending program and managed several business advisory programs.
 Along the way, he launched several initiatives to improve access to government information.